AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/forward-to-a-friend-link-in-emails.md

    ![](assets/sixteen.png)

-1. To view a person by ID, copy and paste the **Person ID** to the end of the URL (the beginning of said URL will depend on your Marketo instance):
+1. To view a person by ID, copy and paste the **[!UICONTROL Person ID]** to the end of the URL (the beginning of said URL will depend on your Marketo instance):

    `<pre data-theme="Confluence">...marketo.com/Database/loadPersonDetail?personId=</pre>`

    >[!NOTE]
    >
-   >We will make the **Person ID** clickable and link directly to the person in an upcoming patch.
+   >We will make the **[!UICONTROL Person ID]** clickable and link directly to the person in an upcoming patch.

    ![](assets/seventeen.png)

    >[!NOTE]
    >
-   >If the friend receiving the forward is an unknown person, a new person is created with ‘Forward to Friend’ marked as the person’s **Source**.
+   >If the friend receiving the forward is an unknown person, a new person is created with ‘Forward to Friend’ marked as the person’s **[!UICONTROL Source]**.
-   >If the email is a local asset of a program, the program is marked as the person’s **Acquisition Program**.
+   >If the email is a local asset of a program, the program is marked as the person’s **[!UICONTROL Acquisition Program]**.

 ## Trigger or Filter using Forwarding Activity {#trigger-or-filter-using-forwarding-activity}